Audio recording 1957 and transcript.

 This makes it easier to understand that a person needs love most, when he or she seems the least inviting to us to give it to them with joy or even willingness.
 And that my actions to ask for love when I need it most, will probably also be hateful and little inviting.
 Can I learn?

 There is much more.
-Please listen for yourself.
-Here is a recording of a sermon Martin held on November 17, 1957.
+Please listen for yourself to the words of Martin Luther King and see how relevant you find them for yourself today.
+Martin held the sermon on November 17, 1957.
 With deep gratitude.
 Subtitles available.
-A transcript of this sermon is available here.